HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Baxter International (BAX) Investors to Contact Its Attorneys, Firm Investigating Potential Accounting Fraud

 0

 SAN FRANCISCO, Nov.
-13, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Baxter International (NYSE: BAX) investors who have suffered losses in excess of $50,000 to submit their losses now or contact the firm immediately to learn if they qualify to recover compensable damages.
-The firm has opened an investigation into Baxter and investors may have valuable claims against the company and its senior management for violations of federal securities laws.
+18, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Baxter International (NYSE: BAX) investors who have suffered losses in excess of $50,000 to submit their losses now or contact the firm immediately to learn if they qualify to recover compensable damages.
+The firm is investigating Baxter and investors may have valuable claims against the company and its senior management for violations of federal securities laws.

 The investigation centers on whether Baxter attempted to boost non-operating income by miscalculating its foreign-currency sales.